 We expect our children to be fluent readers by the time they move into Key Stage 2, and therefore our approach to teaching reading evolves into development of expression, comprehension and exposure to a greater range of texts.
 Children are still given opportunities to read aloud and develop their fluency and expression further, not just in reading sessions but in drama and poetry recital opportunities through literacy or topic lessons.

 In Key Stage 2, there are whole class guided reading sessions every morning at the start of the day.
 As a class the children are introduced to text, and through a carefully planned set of lessons, they will identify and discuss new vocabulary, be explicitly taught a comprehension skill, such as retrieval or inference, then have this modelled in the ‘teacher talk’ lesson then have the opportunity to apply the new skill in the ‘pupil talk’ lesson.
-Each child has access to a reading/writing frame which provides them with the language they need for each type of comprehension skill and question.
 This whole class approach enables all children, whatever their reading ability, to have exposure to new challenging vocabulary and texts, be taught explicitly the comprehension skills required in the curriculum and ensure all children are actively involved through lots of talk and modelling.

 In September 2019 we launched the Forty Hill Reading Challenge, where children are encouraged to read as many books as possible and share them with their peers to encourage a life-long love of reading.
 Although we are happy for children to simply enjoy reading and read anything that interests them, we have also compiled a list of '50 Recommended Reads' for each year group.
 These lists are displayed in the classrooms and at the bottom of this page.

 At Forty Hill CE School, we believe learning to write is one of the most important things that a child at primary school will learn.
-Not only do children use their writing in almost all other subjects of the curriculum but good writing also gives children a voice to share their ideas, opinions and imagination with the world.
+Not only do children use their writing in almost all other subjects of the curriculum, but good writing also gives children a voice to share their ideas, opinions and imagination with the world.
 We use a variety of learning and teaching styles in our daily Literacy lessons in order to meet the needs of all our pupils.
-All year groups will teach the relevant objectives for Literacy through a key high quality text, which will often relate to their International Primary Curriculum topic as well, creating cross curricular links and a fluency within all learning each half term.
+All year groups will teach the relevant objectives for Literacy through a key high quality text, which will often relate to their history or geography topic as well, creating cross curricular links and a fluency within all learning each half-term.

 Texts may be fiction or non-fiction books, picture books or chapter books, poetry or newspaper articles, and these will be the basis for learning and writing content, and may be adapted to suit the particular needs of the class.